ccchrissss/cocktail-connoisseur/readme.md

 ## Future Improvements:

 **Unit Switcher:** Some cocktail measures are shown in US customary units while others are shown in metric units.
 Adding a toggle to switch between units would increase usability of the app and widen its appeal.
+**Cocktail Variations** TheCocktailDB API includes many twists on classic cocktails.
+Currently, the user can only access these other recipes if they happen to know the name of these specific variations.
+This optimization would provide the user with a list of alternative recipes of the chosen cocktail for them to explore.